-When I first started shopping for my wedding dress my mom was the first to browse my Pinterest board and help me set appointments.
+When I started shopping for a wedding dress my mom was the first to browse my Pinterest board and help me set appointments.
 One Sunday afternoon we got the crazy idea that I should try on her wedding dress from 1988.
 I was so excited to finally see it, as I have ogled over their wedding album for years.

 While it was still special to see my mom’s gown, we were both disappointed that it wasn’t in its full glory.
 So, this is where my advice comes in – get your gown preserved!

 How Does it Work?